petkaantonov/bluebird/CONTRIBUTING.md

 ## Testing

 Make sure that all the tests run before and after you make your additions.
 Look in the [testing section in README.md](https://github.com/petkaantonov/bluebird#testing) for how to run the tests.
 Add relevant new tests.

+## Issues

+The issue tracker is for bug reports and feature requests.
+If you'd like help with a usage question please use [the [bluebird] tag in Stack Overflow](http://stackoverflow.com/tags/bluebird) and ask there.
+The tag is monitored regularly.